DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 - GoGeek: From $14.99 a month for unlimited websites, 40 GB of storage, and ~ 100,000 visits monthly.

-As well as the storage and recommended monthly visits, there are a few other differences between the SiteGround plans that we’ll cover in this review.
-One that’s worth mentioning now, though, is that the higher-priced plans include extra performance features that should help make your website faster.
+As well as the storage and recommended monthly visits, there are a few other differences between the SiteGround plans that I’ll cover in this review.
+One that’s worth mentioning now, though, is that the higher-priced plans include extra performance features that should help to make your website faster.

 While DreamHost have a 97-day money-back guarantee, SiteGround give you 30 days after signing up to cancel your plan and get a full refund.